Play Live Radio

 Defining Filipino cuisine

-Esteban described Filipino food as “one of the most complex cuisines because it's a balance between acidity (like vinegar), and sweet and sour, and salt because of soy, and having that many different complexities of flavor, most cuisines only have maybe one or two things.
-So I think that's what makes Filipino food unique.”
+Esteban described Filipino food as “one of the most complex cuisines because it's a balance between acidity (like vinegar), and sweet and sour, and salt because of soy, and having that many different complexities of flavor.
+Most cuisines only have maybe one or two things.
+I think that's what makes Filipino food unique.”

-Esteban is proud to have pushed along with other Filipino chefs, to get large publications in San Diego to add a Filipino food category to their best of lists.
+Along with other Filipino chefs, he's happy to have pushed to get large publications in San Diego to add a Filipino food category to their "Best of" lists.

 Crispy pork at White Rice Bodega on Adams Avenue.
 Aug.
 27, 2024